fluencelabs/tendermint-demo/tmdemoapp/docs/TM Demo App.md

 Let's look how Tendermint on some node (say, N) treats transaction submit (step A4) and makes some post-submit checks (A5, A6).
 1. TM gets `broadcast_tx_commit` RPC call with `opTx` binary string from Proxy.
 2. Mempool processing:
-	* TM's RPC endpoint tranfers the transaction to TM's *Mempool* module.
+	* TM's RPC endpoint transfers the transaction to TM's *Mempool* module.
 	* Mempool invokes local App's `CheckTx` ABCI method.
 If App might reject the transaction, this information is sent to the client and no further action happens.
 	* The transaction gossip begins: the `opTx` starts spreading through other nodes.
 	* Also Mempool caches the transaction (in order to not accept repeated broadcasts of `opTx`).
 ![Mempool processing](mempool.png)
 3. Consensus processing:
-	* When the current TM *proposer* (this is some cluster node, not N in common case) is ready to create new block, it grabs some amount of the earliest yet not committed transactions from local Mempool.
+	* When the current TM *proposer* (this is some cluster node, not N in common case) is ready to create a new block, it grabs some amount of the earliest yet not committed transactions from local Mempool.
 If the transaction rate is intensive enough or even exceed TM/App throughput, it is possible that `opTx` may 'wait' during several block formation before it would be grabbed by Consensus.
-	* As soon as `opTx` and other transactions reaches Consensus module, block election starts.
+	* As soon as `opTx` and other transactions reach Consensus module, block election starts.
 Proposer creates block proposal (that describes all transactions in the current block) for current *round*, then other nodes make votes.
-In order to reach consensus for the block, election should pass all consensus stages (propose, pre-vote, pre-commit) with the majority of TM votes (more that 2/3 of cluster nodes).
-If it doesn't work by some reason (votes time out, Byzantive proposer), proposer changed and a new round starts (possibly with another transaction set for the current block).
+In order to reach consensus for the block, the election should pass all consensus stages (propose, pre-vote, pre-commit) with the majority of TM votes (more that 2/3 of cluster nodes).
+If it doesn't work for some reason (votes timeout, Byzantive proposer), proposer changed and a new round starts (possibly with another transaction set for the current block).
 4. Post-consensus interaction with the local App:
-	* When election successfully passed all stages each corrent TM undertands that consensus is reached.
+	* When election successfully passed all stages each correct TM understands that consensus is reached.
 Then it invokes App's ABCI methods: `BeginBlock`, `DeliverTx` (for each transaction), `EndBlock`, `Commit`.
 	* An information from `DeliverTx` call then sent back to Proxy
 	* `app_hash` field from `Commit` call is stored by TM before making the next block.
 ![Consensus processing](consensus.png)
 5. The new, `height`-th, block metadata and transaction set now committed and becomes available via RPC's like `block`, `blockchain`, `status` (including call in Step A5).
-However the recently obtained from App block's app hash yet not stored in the blockchain (because an App hash for some block stored in the blockchain metadata for the next block).
+However the recently obtained from App block's app hash yet not stored in the blockchain (because an App hash for some block is stored in the blockchain metadata for the next block).
 6. Next block processing:
 	* Steps B2-B5 repeated for the next, `height+1`-th block.
 It may take some time, depending on new transactions availability and rate and commit timeout settings.
-	* The consensus for `height+1`-th block is only possible if the majority (more that 2/3 of TM's) agree about `height`-th block app hash.
+	* The consensus for `height+1`-th block is only possible if the majority (more than 2/3 of TM's) agree about `height`-th block app hash.
 So `app_hash` information in `height+1`-th block header refers to `app_hash` provided on Step B4 for `height`-th block (which is checked on Step A6).

 ### C. How ABCI App sees transaction submit
 Now we dig into details of processing the transaction on App side (on node N).
 1. On Step B2 TM asks App via `CheckTx` call.
 This is lightweight checking that works well if some signification part of transactions might be rejected by App by some reason (for example it becomes inconsistent after applying some recently committed other transaction).
-This allows to avoid unnecessary transaction gossip and need of permanent storing such incorrect transaction in the blockchain after commit.
+This allows avoiding unnecessary transaction gossip and need of permanent storing such incorrect transaction in the blockchain after commit.
-	* In case `CheckTx` invoked once but `opTx` is not grabbed by proposer's Consensus module for the next block, `CheckTx` would be reinvoked for every subsequent block until `opTx` would eventually grabbed by proposer (because after some block commit, `opTx` might become incorrect and need to be `CheckTx`-ed).
+	* In case `CheckTx` invoked once but `opTx` is not grabbed by proposer's Consensus module for the next block, `CheckTx` reinvoked for every subsequent block until `opTx` eventually grabbed by proposer (because after some block commit, `opTx` might become incorrect and need to be `CheckTx`-ed).
 2. On Step B4 TM invokes App's ABCI `DeliverTx` method.
-	* App can reject the transaction (it's OK because lightweight `CheckTx` does not necessary check any possible failure cases) and avoid to change anything.
+	* App can reject the transaction (it's OK because lightweight `CheckTx` cannot check any possible failure cases) and avoid to change anything.
 It this case TM would store the transaction anyway because the block already formed.
 	* Normally App applies the transaction to the state.
 It maintains the 'real-time' state that already applied all previous changes not only from previous blocks' transactions but even for all previous transactions of the current block.
 3. On Step B4 TM also invokes App's ABCI `Commit` method that signals that block commit is over.
-App must return the actual state hash (*app hash*) as the result.
+The App must return the actual state hash (*app hash*) as the result.
 As said before, this app hash would correspond to `height`-th block and be stored in the `height+1`-th block metadata.

 Note that to follow Tendermint architecture Step C2 and C3 behavior are purely deterministic.
 It guarantees in normal (non-Byzantine) case scenario both the same app hash from different nodes and the same app hash from a single node after replaying transactions by TM (for example when node recovers from fail).
 This determinism includes transaction acceptance status (accepted or rejected), transaction application to the real-time state and app hash computation logic.